Metaplastic carcinoma: Diagnosis

-Mammography is a standard diagnostic tool for MCB, where the tumors will typically display as a high-density mass.
+Mammography is a standard diagnostic tool for MBC, where the tumors will typically display as a high-density mass.
 However, they can also mimic IDCs as well as benign lesions in the mammogram.
-Sonography is also often used to help diagnose MCB, where solid and cystic components may be observed.
+Sonography is also often used to help diagnose MBC, where solid and cystic components may be observed.
 This is related to necrosis and cystic degeneration.
-In Fine-needle aspiration (FNA) smears, only 57% of cases show ductal carcinoma and metaplastic components.
-Consequently, roughly half of MCB tumors cannot be diagnosed by FNA.
-Pathologic tissue diagnosis is therefore essential to distinguish MCB from other breast cancers in order to institute proper and prompt treatment.
+In fine-needle aspiration (FNA) smears, only 57% of cases show ductal carcinoma and metaplastic components.
+Consequently, roughly half of MBC tumors cannot be diagnosed by FNA.
+Pathologic tissue diagnosis is therefore essential to distinguish MBC from other breast cancers in order to institute proper and prompt treatment.
 This is achieved using immunohistochemistry with a cytokeratin panel to distinguish such cases from phyllodes tumors, primary sarcomas, and fibromatoses.

 Prognosis

-The prognosis of MCB can vary between different sub-classifications, which, given the heterogeneity of classification systems, makes assigning prognoses difficult.
-However, the prognosis for MCB is generally poor.
-Predictors associated with worse prognosis of MCB include age younger than 39 years at presentation, tumor invasion of the skin, and squamous cell carcinoma spread to the lymph nodes.
-The 5-year survival rate for MCB varies by classification, and ranges from 49% in the most deadly classifications to 64%.
+The prognosis of MBC can vary between different sub-classifications, which, given the heterogeneity of classification systems, makes assigning prognoses difficult.
+However, the prognosis for MBC is generally poor.
+Predictors associated with worse prognosis of MBC include age younger than 39 years at presentation, tumor invasion of the skin, and squamous cell carcinoma spread to the lymph nodes.
+The 5-year survival rate for MBC varies by classification, and ranges from 49% in the most deadly classifications to 64%.

 Treatment

-Despite the range of classifications of MCB, treatment options are standard with other breast cancers.
+Despite the range of classifications of MBC, treatment options are standard with other breast cancers.
 If the tumor is diagnosed early, breast-saving surgery could be an option, although this is relatively uncommon.
-In non-metastatic MCB, the most common treatment is mastectomy.
+In non-metastatic MBC, the most common treatment is mastectomy.
 If the tumor is metastatic, surgery is no longer a viable option, and treatment generally defaults to aggressive chemotherapy.
-Because MCB tumors are typically triple-negative, hormone therapy is not usually an option for treatment.
+Because MBC tumors are typically triple-negative, hormone therapy is not usually an option for treatment.
 This is directly related to its relatively poor prognosis.